tion sion ssion cion cian

 <sion>

-• if the verb is spelt with a split digraph plus <d> then it's <sion>.
-Lots are accounted for with this pattern. collide/collision
+• If the verb is spelt with a split digraph plus <d> then it’s <sion>.
+Lots are accounted for with this pattern. collide/collision, deride/derision, decide/decision,

-• roots ending <vert> invert/inversion.
-It might be easier just to hang all those words on one familiar one: version.
+• Roots ending <vert> invert/inversion, divert/diversion, revert/reversion etc. It might be easier just to hang all those words on one familiar one: version.

-• likewise, any word ending <vision>: revison, television
+• Likewise, any word ending <vision>: revision, television